Women's 2018 ski reviews

 We've been keeping an eye on the remarkable progress Stöckli has made with its all mountain models for several seasons now.
 This year, the Swiss brand carries off the "best ski" awards in these categories, with a special mention for the excellent Stormrider 85.
 Easy to handle and tolerant, it responds to a touch and is extremely forgiving.
 Its versatility got warm praise from the reviewers: the ski...
 Read on

 The reviewers found the Legend 88 to be globally well behaved, especially on the piste.
-However, they felt it lacked responsiveness on the groomed runs, and stability and smoothness on challenging terrains, probably due to its relative flexibility.
+However, they felt it lacked responsiveness on the groomed trails, and stability and smoothness on challenging terrains, probably due to its relative flexibility.

 The Epic Joy by Head has obviously put the emphasis on lightness, an important factor for ladies' skis.
 The ski is incredibly light underfoot.
 Very easy in turn initiation, happy in skid turns, it’s really easy to steer until you reach medium speeds.
 At full throttle, especially on hard pack, it slows down.
 The ski loses its stability, pressure is less consistent, and it's a lot more challenging to steer.

 The Epic Joy is a good early stage ski that would certainly have shined in our old "Intermediate women's cruisers"...
 Read on

 Rossignol’s Temptation 88 HD proved too demanding to do well in this category where we’re looking for a good compromise between grip and the capacity to cut through crud, accessibility and comfort.
 On the whole, the ski performs well, especially carving on the piste.
 However, the reviewers found it very stiff and hard to bend, and it requires physical and technical prowess to be exploited correctly.
 Rossignol’s target is expert riders... and we agree!
 Recommended for heavier, athletic riders with good technical skills.